cxdxn1/PACMAN/README.md

 # pacman-attack
-A C fork of jprx's PacmanAttack, a hardware exploit on all Apple M1 SoC's that can bypass PAC (pointer authentication).
+PACMAN is a rewrite of of jprx's PacmanAttack, which utilises a hardware exploit that allows to bypass PAC (pointer authentication) on all M1 SoC's.
 Originally coded in Rust.